kerrycull/content-ops-starter/content/pages/about.md

           textAlign: center
     subtitle: ''
     text: >
-      Founded in 2018, **cull.media** is a boutique digital agency built on creativity, strategy, and genuine relationships.
+      Founded in 2018, **Cull Media** is a boutique digital agency built on creativity, strategy, and genuine relationships.
 We specialise in influencer marketing and content campaigns that actually move the needle—connecting brands with the right creators and audiences.
 As a small